halid1020/softgym/README.md

 unzip cloth_initial_states.zip && mv cloth_initial_states/*.pkl cached_initial_states/
 ```

-5. Ensure `nvidia-docker` is installed, as we need to use docker environment to compile the simulation environment; it can be installed by following this [tutorial](https://docs.docker.com/engine/install/ubuntu/) and this [tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.10.0/install-guide.html).
+5. Ensure `nvidia-docker` is installed (this is deprecated), as we need to use docker environment to compile the simulation environment; it can be installed by following this [tutorial](https://docs.docker.com/engine/install/ubuntu/) and this [tutorial](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.10.0/install-guide.html).
 6. Compile the simulator inside a docker file provided by the original authors of `SoftGym`.

 ```